 - In additional articles at the time the Daily Telegraph and Australian went on the rampage against Kenja again, describing it as a “sordid sect”.
 The Telegraph stated on 18 February 2005; “Last night the Cult Information and Family Support group (CIFS) urged State Parliament to look into the practices of cults in NSW, including Kenja”.
 The patron of CIFS at the time, which was the successor organisation of Cult Aware, was none other than Stephen Mutch.
 Mutch had previously mobilized the police against Kenja.

-- Like the previous experience in 1992-1993, a disgruntled former member who had been asked to leave the organisation became active with the Cult Aware Network (now known as CIFS), and the usual suspects and fellow travellers of that organisation.
+- Like the previous experience in 1992-1993, a disgruntled former participant who had been asked to leave the organisation became active with the Cult Aware Network (now known as CIFS), and the usual suspects and fellow travellers of that organisation.

 We move inexorably forward in our willingness to pursue the right of ourselves and all peoples to understand the spirit and human and evolve without fear of suppression or harassment.

-- The second attack on Kenja in 2005 was very much a repetition of the 1992-1993 events, initiated by the same anti-cult forces linked to a central hostile ex-member.
+- The second attack on Kenja in 2005 was very much a repetition of the 1992-1993 events, initiated by the same anti-cult forces linked to a central hostile former participant.
 The use of sex allegations was easier the second time around given the prior history and the inevitable stigma of such allegations irrespective of the outcome of proceedings.
-Kenja was still a relatively large group with hundreds of members in several East Coast cities.
+Kenja was still a relatively large group with hundreds of participants in several East Coast cities.
 We had survived a ten year battle and I have no doubt the extreme Christian Right and Cult Aware operatives were still determined to destroy Kenja.